nbrest/kamehouse/kamehouse-shell/README.md

 ## Generate keys to replace the sample keys from the installation:

+- The installation script will put sample keys to encrypt the kamehouse secrets but it is recommended to generate new ones for each installation and encrypt the secrets with those

 ### generate symmetric key kamehouse-secrets.key to encrypt the kamehouse secrets
 ```sh
 openssl rand 214 > ${HOME}/.kamehouse/config/keys/kamehouse-secrets.key